ugonnaagwu/practicechangeremote/Week 2/[ENG2.0] To Do sample app.md

 ## Stretch Exercise Setup - MyTNT App (15 minutes)

-- For this exercse you will work with your App Prototype team to Identify components and composition.
+- For this exercise you will work with your App Prototype team to Identify components and composition.
   You should NOT be writing any code for this - instead, think about what state should be stored where, and how that information should be passed to child components.

 - The finished app should look like the [MyTNT App](https://github.com/tnt-summer-academy/Exercises/tree/main/Week_2/ENG2.1-myTNT):